-All businesses will need to review and update their current data protection policies.
-Any updated policies should be clearly communicated to all employees.
+All payroll bureaus will need to review and update their current data protection policies.
+Any updated policies should be clearly communicated to all your employees.
 Check with current software providers, data processors and contractors to see what they are doing to comply with the GDPR legislation.
 You will likely need to update or amend certain contracts you have with your third party contractors or vendors.

-Businesses need to make sure they are prepared in advance of the May deadline.
-The GDPR legislation makes every business responsible for any third parties (accountant/payroll bureaus) who process personal data on their behalf.
-Under the terms of GDPR, payroll processors will need to manage and store their client's information in a more secure environment.
+Payroll bureaus need to make sure they are prepared in advance of the May deadline.
+The GDPR makes every business (payroll client) responsible for any third parties (payroll bureaus) who process personal data on their behalf.
+Under the terms of GDPR, bureaus will need to manage and store their client's information in a more secure environment.
 It will also be important to keep a record of how you are storing this information and for what purpose should you ever be audited or reported.